List Decoding of Reed-Solomon Codes and Folded Reed-Solomon Codes Over Galois Ring: Improved Algorithmic List Size for Folded Reed--Solomon Codes

 In the previous section, we presented a list decoding algorithm for FRS codes over Galois rings and derived a preliminary upper bound on the output list size.
-In this section, inspired by the approach in \cite{srivastava2025improved}, we develop a refined analysis that yields a significantly tighter bound on the list size.
+In this section, inspired by the approach in~\cite{srivastava2025improved}, we refine this \emph{algorithmic} analysis and improve the list-size bound to $O(1/\varepsilon^2)$.
+This improvement is still obtained within the decoding framework of Section~\ref{section:5}, by exploiting the free-module structure of the solution space.
 Our key insight is to leverage the module structure of the solution space and an inductive dimension-reduction argument.
-First, based on the analysis in the previous section, we can obtain a result analogous to Theorem~3.5 in \cite{srivastava2025improved}, confining the solution set to a free module.
+First, based on the analysis in the previous section, we can obtain a result analogous to Theorem~3.5 in~\cite{srivastava2025improved}, confining the solution set to a free module.

 \begin{thm} Let $\mathcal{C}_{FRS}$ be an $m$-Folded Reed-Solomon code of blocklength $N=\frac{n}{m}$ and rate $R$.
 For any integer $b$, $1\leq b\leq m$, and for any $\vec{y} \in \left(GR(p^a,\ell)^m \right)^N$, there exists a free-module $\mathcal{H}$ of $GR(p^a,\ell)[X]^{<Rn}$ of rank $b-1$ such that